copperwater/xNetHack/doc/xnh-changelog-6.0.md

   from 12 to 18.
 - The Big Room now appears (if it appears at all) on levels 13-15 instead of 10-12.
+- Kicking open secret doors and corridors is easier, and never causes you to hurt your legs.

 ### Interface changes